Ear protection – Good 7 ways to Protect our Ears

 7. **Communication earpieces**: These are earpieces equipped with microphones and speakers that allow for clear communication in noisy environments while still providing ear protection.
 They are commonly used by workers in industries such as construction, manufacturing, and law enforcement.

-These ear protection devices come in various shapes, sizes, and designs to suit different needs and preferences.
+These hearing organ protection devices come in various shapes, sizes, and designs to suit different needs and preferences.
 Choosing the right ear protection device depends on factors such as the level of noise exposure, comfort, durability, and specific requirements of the user’s environment.

 Foods that can help in protecting the ear